kcenon/pacs_system/README.md

 ## Overview

-A production-ready C++20 PACS (Picture Archiving and Communication System) implementation built entirely on the kcenon ecosystem without external DICOM libraries.
+A modern C++20 PACS (Picture Archiving and Communication System) implementation built entirely on the kcenon ecosystem without external DICOM libraries.
 This project implements the DICOM standard from scratch, leveraging the existing high-performance infrastructure.

 **Key Characteristics**:
 - **Zero External DICOM Libraries**: Pure implementation using kcenon ecosystem